2026-03-08 | guide, inspections, violations, how-to

 The Three Results

-The FDA estimates that foodborne illness affects 48 million Americans annually.
+Foodborne illness affects 48 million Americans annually.
 Inspection systems are the primary line of defense.

 What 'Pass with Conditions' actually means | Search any restaurant's inspection history